-L.A.
-Reaches Legal Settlement With Company For "False Advertising" Of COVID-19 Test
+LA Reaches Legal Settlement With Company For 'False Advertising' Of COVID-19 Test

 The FDA has agreed that serology testing is an important part of the country's response to the coronavirus.
 But this week, Dr. Stephen Hahn, the FDA commissioner, also issued a warning to companies manufacturing and marketing these tests, saying the agency would "go after" those that make misleading claims.

-"It's not okay for someone to say that a test has been authorized or approved by FDA when it hasn't," said Hahn.
+"It's not OK for someone to say that a test has been authorized or approved by FDA when it hasn't," said Hahn.